David-Kopczynski/proxmox/README.md

 nix-shell -p colmena --run "colmena apply -f PATH_TO_THIS_REPO/hive.nix [switch|test] [--on <NODES>]"
 ```

-This way, the server is always up-to-date with the current channels of my private NixOS configuration (latest stable).
+This way, the server is always up-to-date with the current channels (`nixos`, `sops-nix`) of my private NixOS configuration.

 <details>
 <summary>🔨 Installation</summary>